Kurt Georg Kiesinger: Domestic policy

-In 1966, following the collapse of the existing CDU/CSU-FDP coalition in the Bundestag, Kiesinger was elected to replace Ludwig Erhard as Federal Chancellor, heading a new CDU/CSU-SPD alliance with the SPD leader Willy Brandt as Vice Chancellor and Foreign Minister.
-The Kiesinger government remained in power for nearly three years.
-Kiesinger reduced tensions with the Soviet bloc nations, establishing diplomatic relations with Czechoslovakia, Romania, and Yugoslavia, but he opposed any major conciliatory moves.
-A number of progressive reforms were also realised during Kiesinger's time as Chancellor.
-Pension coverage was extended in 1967 via the abolition of the income-ceiling for compulsory membership.
-In education, student grants were introduced, together with a university building programme, while a constitutional reform of 1969 empowered the federal government to be involved with the Länder in educational planning through joint planning commission.
+Despite some internal frictions, the coalition persisted until 1969 and accomplished nearly all its goals.
+Controversial projects, such as the heavily debated German Emergency Acts and a large reform of the German penal code (StGB) were introduced.
+Pension coverage was extended in 1967 via the abolition of the income ceiling for compulsory membership.
+In education, student grants were introduced, together with a university building programme, while a constitutional reform of 1969 empowered the federal government to be involved with the Länder in educational planning through a joint planning commission.
 Vocational training legislation was also introduced, while a reorganisation of unemployment insurance promoted retraining schemes, counselling and advice services, and job creation places.
-In addition, under the Lohnfortzahlunggesetz of 1969, employers had to pay all employees’ wages for the first six weeks of sickness.
+In addition, under the Lohnfortzahlunggesetz of 1969, employers had to pay all employees' wages for the first six weeks of sickness.
 In August 1969, the Landabgaberente (a higher special pension for farmers willing to cede farms that were unprofitable according to certain criteria) was introduced.
+One reform the coalition failed to achieve was a change to the electoral system, which would have introduced a first-past-the-post system, upon which the parties had agreed in 1966.
+Opposition at the SPD party base led to no compromise being found.